If you are looking for how to relieve stress in your life, you are not alone.

 6. Right note

 According to researchers at Stanford University, “listening to music seems to be able to change brain functioning to the same extent as medication.”
 While you might think you need to turn on a classical or easy listening playlist, tune into the music that makes you feel relaxed — something with a slower rhythm, around 60 beats per minute, as it can synchronize with your brain waves.
 (Isn’t that cool?)
-The Fusion Air Sound System is an available option on hot tubs from Master Spas.
-Stream your favorite soothing playlist on water-resistant Bluetooth speakers as you relax into a comfortable position.
+Play your favorite soothing playlist on water-resistant Bluetooth speakers as you relax into a comfortable position.

 7. Take it slow